|

 China

-has maintained favorable trade relations with other countries since the 1990’s.
+has maintained favorable trade relations with

-than exported goods.
-These countries generally are importing machinery,
+countries generally are importing machinery,

-transport equipment, and chemical products into China.
-The three top trade
+transport equipment, and chemical products into

-partners are Hong Kong, Japan and the USA.
+Japan and the USA.

-Another source for the upkeep of the
+source for the upkeep of the economy is the

-abruptly stopped all tourism in the area.
+the area.
 With "Visit China Year"

-designated in 1992, tourism increased to about 4 million.
-Unfortunately,
+designated in 1992, tourism increased to about 4

-problems with not enough hotels, bad accommodations and not many flights into
+hotels, bad accommodations and not many flights

-the area, are slowly pulling down the potentially high tourism trade.
-Airports
+into the area, are slowly pulling down the

-can usually be found in the Special Economic zones and around the coastal areas.
+usually be found in the Special Economic zones and

 Back